tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 </span>
 </div>

 If you look back at the title of this article, you'll see I mentioned *20* teams.
 In an effort to make sure that visas/COVID/war restrictions didn't prohibit teams from reaching TI, a Last Chance Qualifier was implemented this year.
 20 TEAM TI, BABY!
-TWO GROUPS OF 10.
-4 TEAMS ELIMINATED AFTER GROUPS.
+Two groups of 10!
+4 teams eliminated after groups!

-No one reads these preambles anyway, so this is an abridged version of all the complications that occurred during the season.
+This is just an abridged version of all the complications that occurred during the season, but no one reads these preambles anyway.
 China had a whole bunch of difficulties competing internationally this year, as did EEU, but we'll get into that.

 Also, looking back at that last Valve blog, I couldn't help but notice.